 These Superfood Energy bars are full of all the good stuff and they stick together like the ones you get from the shop.
-The secret ingredient is what makes them sticky and sweet.
-Want to know what that secret ingredient is?
+A healthy secret ingredient is what makes them storbought kind of sticky and sweet.

 - FREE PRINTABLE: 50 Clean Eating Snacks